Frequently asked questions

 from or vice versa,

 3. His spelling is horrible. he can only spell words that he has seen.

-Difficulties with word recognition, accuracy, speed and fluency - all contribute to poor reading and greatly affect reading comprehension; thus, word recognition and fluency problems MUST be explicitly addressed in literacy instruction
+Difficulties with word recognition, accuracy, speed and fluency - all contribute to poor reading and will greatly affect reading comprehension; thus, word recognition and fluency problems MUST be explicitly addressed in literacy instruction

 Contact us today!